 While no specific regulation regarding e-mail has been passed, the regulations applicable to correspondence in general are applicable to e-mail matters in Argentina.

-In a recent decision, the Criminal Court of Appeal declared that Section 153 of the Criminal Code, which punishes the illegal appropriation of a correspondence, is applicable to e-mail.
+In a recent decision, the Criminal Court of Appeal declared that Section 153 of the Criminal Code, which punishes the illegal appropriation of a correspondence, is applicable to e-mail. [ I do not understand the application of this section to the EOL platform.]

 8. To extent not dealt with above, please set out in broad terms any other issues which Enron should consider in relation to this proposed venture.